-Televition the set this provide the second way the two last the provide set of the set Identify those things about themselves that make them special and unique Talk about the things that they want to develop Consider the strengths of others and know how to share those Respectful Relationships - Learning to love difference Recognise what a gender stereoty0ple is and isn't Discuss their views of gender and diversity Identify when a gender stereotype is being used Families and people who care for me - Getting along with our families • Identify things that are the same about families and things that may be different Explain how they would respond to others that may be different • Explain how they would respond to others being unkind about their own family, or someone else's Identify where to go for help if needed Garing Friendships - Friendship Ups and Downs Identify those things that make them a good friend Identify things that would make them think someone is not being a good friend Know what to do if they are struggling with a friendship Being Safe and Online Relationships - Keeping Safe Know what risky means Be able to discuss risk and share their opinion on whether something is safe of not Know where to go for help if they need it.
-Year 5 & 6 Online Relationships - Friendships On and Off line Explain how healthy friendships make them feel Explain what online bullying is Know where to go for help if they see something that has upset them online Caring Friendships - Friendships and Secrets Explain what a safe secret is and what an unsafe secret is Describe when keeping secrets is not a sign of good friendship Know where to go for help regarding secrets Caring Friendships - Peer Pressure Explain what peer pressure is Evaluate whether certain situation are peer pressure or not • Respond appropriately when they feel like they are being peer pressured by a friend Respectful Relationships - Identity and Respect Define what makes them an individual Understand what makes others unique Express why it is important to respect others individuality and difference Respectful Relationships - Discrimination and the law Define what discrimination is Understand that the law protects individuals who are commonly discriminated against Know what to do if they witness discrimination Being Safe - Online Safety Images Recognise that they may sometimes feel pressurised into sharing their picture online Recognise the importance of protecting their own and others' privacy online Know to speak to a trusted adult if they feel uncomfortable with images being shared online
+Identify those things about themselves that make them special and unique Talk about the things that they want to develop Consider the strengths of others and know how to share those Respectful Relationships - Learning to love difference Recognise what a gender stereoty0ple is and isn't Discuss their views of gender and diversity Identify when a gender stereotype is being used Families and people who care for me - Getting along with our families Identify things that are the same about families and things that may be different Explain how they would respond to others that may be different Explain how they would respond to others being unkind about their own family, or someone else's Identify where to go for help if needed Caring Friendships - Friendship Ups and Downs Identify those things that make them a good friend Identify things that would make them think someone is not being a good friend Know what to do if they are struggling with a friendship Being Safe and Online Relationships - Keeping Safe Know what risky means Be able to discuss risk and share their opinion on whether something is safe of not 1133 Year 5 & 6 Know where to go for help if they need it.
+Online Relationships - Friendships On and Off line rear 3 & 0 Explain how healthy friendships make them feel . , 5 Know where to go for help if they see something that has upset them online Caring Extendebing and Secretary Caring Friendships - Friendships and Secrets Explain what a safe secret is and what an unsafe secret is Describe when keeping secrets is not a sign of good friendship.
+Describe when keeping secrets is not a sign of good friendship Many where to go for help recording accepts.
+Know where to go for help regarding secrets Caring Friendships Book Brossyre Caring Friendships - Peer Pressure Explain what peer pressure is Evaluate whether certain situation are peer pressure or not Respond appropriately when they feel like they are being peer pressured by a friend Respectful Relationships - Identity and Respect Define what makes them an individual Understand what makes others unique Express why it is important to respect others individuality and difference Respectful Relationships - Discrimination and the law Define what discrimination is Understand that the law protects individuals who are commonly discriminated against Know what to do if they witness discrimination Being Safe - Online Safety Images Recognise that they may sometimes feel pressurised into sharing their picture online Recognise the importance of protecting their own and others' privacy online Know to speak to a trusted adult if they feel uncomfortable with images being shared online